 While you don’t necessarily need to encompass all of these traits, they can be used as an identifier of your future success as a driver.
 If you possess these qualities, it increases the likelihood that you’ll not only enjoy your job, but that you’ll also be good at it.

-Potential Earnings of Lyft Drivers
+Becoming A Lyft Driver: Earnings of Lyft Drivers

 Lyft calculates each driver’s earnings using a three-part process.
 The pricing equation is composed of a base fare, a per-mile fee, and a per-minute earning.
 Each of these rates is location-specific, so what a Lyft driver earns in Seattle is vastly different than what one would earn in St. Louis or Los Angeles.

 When there’s a high number of Lyft ride requests, the company activates a service known as “Prime Time.”
 During this period, drivers receive an increased rate for each ride they accept in the area.
 The system is designed so that the standard fare is multiplied by a particular percentage, which is determined by the level of rider demand.
 The current prime rate will be displayed on the app at the time of ride acceptance.